vic/den/README.md

 </tr>
 </table>

-Den library is built on [flake-aspects](https://github.com/vic/flake-aspects) and is domain agnostic, it can be used to configure anything Nix-configurable.
+Den library is built on [flake-aspects](https://github.com/vic/flake-aspects) and is domain agnostic.
+It can be used to configure anything Nix-configurable.

 On top of `den.lib`, Den also provides a [framework](https://den.oeiuwq.com/explanation/context-pipeline/) for the NixOS/nix-Darwin/Home-Manager Nix domains.